aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 For production deployments:
 1. Store database credentials in AWS Secrets Manager.
-2. Use VPC endpoints for secure database connectivity
+2. Use VPC endpoints for secure database connectivity.
-3. Enable SSL/TLS for database connections
+3. Enable SSL/TLS for database connections.

-> ⚠️ **Password rotation**: if the password of your database is rotated, the JdbcSink fails causing the job to restart.
+> ⚠️ **Password rotation**: if the password of your database is rotated, the JdbcSink fails, causing the job to restart.
 > If you fetch the password dynamically on application start (when you create the JdbcSink object) the job will be able
 > to restart with the new password.
 Fetching the password on start is not shown in this example.